 Dean Ashton and Anton Ferdinand secured three points for the Hammers and pushed Fulham further into the relegation fight.
 It started brightly enough for the Cottagers of Fulham, but constant pressure from United forced goalkeeper Anti Niemi to earn his pay.
 It probably should have been more one-sided, in favor of West Ham, if not for the heroic, and often acrobatic, keeping from the Finn.
 Ashton alone peppered the visitor’s goal as if taking target practice and could nearly have had a brace, if not more, for his efforts.
 Both of these squads, like so many others, find themselves wearing the Sock and Buskin at stages of each match they play.

-Roy Keane’s Sunderland team took three much needed points off a Pompey side embattled by reports of coach Harry Redknapp (henceforth known simply as Droopy dog) being linked with a vacancy at the helm of Newcastle United, and heavily weakened by the African Cup of Nations.
+Roy Keane’s Sunderland team took three much needed points off a Pompey side embattled by reports of coach Harry Redknapp (henceforth known simply as Droopy dog) being linked with a

 The